spencertipping/bipolar/strategy.md

 **TODO:** at some point, collect commit logs to quantify the change

-Everything I use is available over the counter; I don't use prescription medications or have a primary care physician (or even health insurance).
+Everything I use is available over the counter; I don't use prescription medications or have a primary care physician (or even health insurance because I'm a madman).

 + Morning (daily)
   + Neurotransmitter regulation